meiiph/1on1scheduler/README.md

 ## Contributors :
 Irene Huynh : Implemented the contacts and suggested schedules use cases and worked on page responsiveness.

-Nancy Hu : Implemented login functionality and worked on the choose new schedule usecase.
+Nancy Hu : Implemented home page and worked on the choose new schedule usecase and project documentation.

-Salome Mahmoud : Implemented invitation functionality and worked on the update contacts usecase.
+Salome Mahmoud : Implemented login/sign-up and invitation functionality and organized the use cases.

 Tara Chakkithara : Implemented the create calendar use case and worked on functionality to view all calendars.